 Information Technology is vital to the success of any organization and involves arranging the right mix of skilled individuals who share common objectives and defined processes to deliver services and solutions that support the mission of the organization.
-Lake Michigan College is served by a team of individuals whose purpose is to strive toward the delivery of technology to students, faculty and staff in an accountable and cost effective manner.
+Lake Michigan College is served by a dedicated team of individuals whose purpose is to deliver technology to students, faculty and staff in an accountable and cost effective manner.